titipata/pubmed_parser/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/titipata/pubmed_parser/blob/master/LICENSE) [![DOI](https://zenodo.org/badge/31697087.svg)](https://zenodo.org/badge/latestdoi/31697087)

-Pubmed Parser is a Python library for parsing [PubMed Open-Access (OA) subset](http://www.ncbi.nlm.nih.gov/pmc/tools/ftp/) and [MEDLINE XML](https://www.nlm.nih.gov/bsd/licensee/) repository.
-It parses a dataset to dictionary which can be easily used for research such as text mining or natural language processing pipeline.
+Pubmed Parser is a Python library for parsing the [PubMed Open-Access (OA) subset](http://www.ncbi.nlm.nih.gov/pmc/tools/ftp/) and [MEDLINE XML](https://www.nlm.nih.gov/bsd/licensee/) repositories.
+It parses this information into a Python dictionary which can be easily used for research such in text mining and natural language processing pipelines.
 See
  [wiki page](https://github.com/titipata/pubmed_parser/wiki) on how to download and process dataset using the repository.